 I want to serve the neighborhood that has served as my home for the last 14 years.
 I have no interest in using this position to leverage influence as a career politician.
-We live in a democracy, and an alderperson should work for the people, and only the people.
+We live in a democracy, and an Alderperson should work for the people, and only the people.
 I am positive that together, we can work to make actionable changes that will benefit all of District 14.

-If you look at some of the attendance records for local politicians, it leaves something to be desired — due diligence, attendance, and commitment to civil servitude.
-I believe an alderperson should act as non-partisan civil servant, and I intend to do just that.
+If you look at some of the attendance records or local politicians, they leave something to be desired — namely, due diligence, attendance, and commitment to civil servitude.
+I believe an Alderperson should act as a non-partisan civil servant, and I intend to do just that.

 As a city, one of the key issues we are failing to address is homelessness.
 The easy answer has always been something along the lines of supporting homeless shelters and non-profits.
 But the best solution isn’t always the easy solution.
 The most effective way to keep homeless people off the streets is by allowing them to retain their autonomy, something that many shelters don’t allow for.

 No source of lead is safe.
 District 14 and Milwaukee overall has a high concentration of lead service lines, and lead-based paint.
 As your Alderman, I will be a boots-on-the-ground change agent to make sure we continue to address this difficult and workable problem.
 For far too long we have worried about time and money, while nothing has gotten done.
 Yet thousands of our children test high for lead each year.
 The cost of these lead poisonings on our society and the children that persist into adulthood are unquantifiable.
 No family should have to unknowingly expose their children to something that can be worked on and addressed systematically.
 This will not be fully corrected overnight, or within even the next decade.
 But doing nothing is worse than taking this problem on.
 I will continue to talk about, and advocate for lead abatement until zero, or near-zero children test high for lead in the City of Milwaukee.